daverossy/bindicator/README.md

 A visual alerting system to show which bin to collect, when.

 ## Bin Collection API
+The bin collection API is a Python Flask app backed by a local SQLite database, it is designed to allow for collection dates and bin colours to be mapped into an API that can be called the bindicator device itself if your local council doesn't have an API for calling this information already.

+There as a Dockerfile to package the app into an alpine OS image.

 ### GET /api/current_bin
 Returns current bin colour in JSON
 ```